sproutsocial/pyfaceb/README.txt

 ------------

-This python library was started because most of the existing libraries out there (pyfacebook, facepy, facebook python-sdk) are either no longer in development, use the old REST API, or are lacking in support of the more advanced features available, such as batch querying and FQL support.
+This python library was started because most of the existing libraries out there are either no longer in development, use the old REST API, or are lacking in support of the more advanced features available, such as batch querying and FQL support.

 Purpose
 -------

+The goals of this module are two fold:

-A lightweight Python wrapper for the Facebook Graph API and Facebook Query Language (FQL) interface.
+    1. to provide a lightweight, easy to use Python wrapper for the Facebook Graph API and Facebook Query Language (FQL) interface.

-Supports basic and advanced features of the Graph API, including batched API queries, optionally with multiple access_token's.
+    2. to provide a nice API to Facebook's batch query interface.

+    3. to make it easy to use multiple access tokens, where appropriate / necessary.

 Basic Usage Examples
 --------------------